onsip/SIP.js/docs/core/sip.js.inviteclienttransaction.md

 |  [onTransportError(error)](./sip.js.inviteclienttransaction.ontransporterror.md) |  | The client transaction SHOULD inform the TU that a transport failure has occurred, and the client transaction SHOULD transition directly to the "Terminated" state.
 The TU will handle the failover mechanisms described in \[4\]. https://tools.ietf.org/html/rfc3261\#section-17.1.4 |
 |  [receiveResponse(response)](./sip.js.inviteclienttransaction.receiveresponse.md) |  | Handler for incoming responses from the transport which match this transaction. |
 |  [typeToString()](./sip.js.inviteclienttransaction.typetostring.md) |  | For logging. |

-## Remarks

-The INVITE transaction consists of a three-way handshake.
-The client transaction sends an INVITE, the server transaction sends responses, and the client transaction sends an ACK. https://tools.ietf.org/html/rfc3261\#section-17.1.1